Skansepalæet: Architecture

 The building was commissioned by Rasmus Hviid who built a number of structures in Aarhus at the time.
 The Danish architect Hjalmar Kjær designed it along the urban development plans designed for the Marselisborg area by Hack Kampmann and Charles Ambt.
 The overall plan for the area contains many boulevards, squares, and green spaces which still characterize the area today.
 The intention was to attract wealthier people to the area and the building was designed with apartments larger than was common and with modern amenities such as central heating.

-The building is in Neoclassical style but drawing inspiration from Baroque revival and Art Nouveau.
+The building is in National Romantic style inspired by Baroque revival and Art Nouveau.
 The building is constructed of red brick on a base of rough cut granite.
 The windows are also framed by horizontal bands of granite.
 The building appear relatively complex with a large 7-story castle-like tower, shifted floors and different dormer windows, balconies and bay windows.

 In 2011-12 a small communal building was added along with a tool shed and a playground, designed by Peter Skjalm from the studio RUM3.